PK

 where:

-is the variable that holds the output value of the function.
-It is data type RAW
+result is the variable that holds the output value of the function.
+It is data type RAW.
+The value is null if input is null.

 Syntax